alexandremnd/Bose-Hubbard-Phase-Transition/README.md

 ### LaTeX Documentation

-To generate the LaTeX documentation using Doxygen, follow these steps:
+To generate the LaTeX documentation using Doxygen on a Linux system, follow these steps:

 1. Ensure Doxygen and LaTeX are installed on your system.
 You can install LaTeX using:
     ```sh